AliceO2Group/AliceO2/Detectors/TPC/workflow/README.md

 `o2-sim-digitizer-workflow`, see comment on inputs types below.

 ### Quickstart running the reconstruction workflow
-The workflow is implemented in the `tpc-reco-workflow` executable.
+The workflow is implemented in the `o2-tpc-reco-workflow` executable.

 Display all options
 ```
-tpc-reco-workflow --help
+o2-tpc-reco-workflow --help
 ```

 Important options for the `tpc-digit-reader` as initial publisher